SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 y
 z
 ```
-Then we can construct expressions out of them
+Then we can construct expressions out of them:
 ```ruby
 e = (x-y)*(x**y/z)
 e.to_s
 => "x**y*(x - y)/z"
 ```
 In SymEngine, every object is an instance of Basic or its subclasses.
-So, even an instance of `SymEngine::Symbol` is a Basic object.
+So, even an instance of `SymEngine::Symbol` is a Basic object.:
 ```ruby
 x.class
 => SymEngine::Symbol